 It was then in 2017 that an in-house streaming platform dubbed Facebook Watch was launched and advertised signed deals by celebrities such as Elizabeth Olsen (Wandavision), Bill Burr (The Mandalorian) and Catherine Zeta-Jones (The Haunting).
 According to The Hollywood Reporter, it wasn’t until 2019 that Reed Hastings was in charge of leading Facebook’s committee, and the relationship between the two cooked up new agreements in data sharing.
-These agreements would allegedly allow users to read, write and delete private messages.
-The class action was sent to a court in Illinois, and it was rumored that Hastings had conducted secret meetings behind the scenes.
+These agreements would allegedly allow users to read, write, and delete private messages.
+The class action was sent to a court in Illinois, and it was rumored that Hastings had allegedly conducted secret meetings behind the scenes.

 According to The Hollywood Reporter, a spokesperson from Meta denied the allegations against them in a statement: “This suit is baseless, and there is no evidence that any such agreement exists.”
 The two social media giants have been working together for decades.
 Netflix bought millions of dollars in ads, which increased Meta’s ad targeting.